 That’s just France, worldwide ethnicity is represented by thousands of groups.
 Here’s a partial list of about 1300 indigenous peoples, people who occupied a territory originally, often prior to being torn from their land by invaders.

 Some call these groups minorities.
-Indeed their population have and are dwindling but I don’t want to get into word-definitions because there are many opinions about what words like race, ethnic and minority mean when they refer to people.
+Indeed their populations have and are dwindling but I don’t want to get into word-definitions because there are many opinions about what words like race, ethnicity and minority mean when they refer to people.
 I’m talking about the development of social structure starting from a procreating couple.

 Ethnicity is apparent all around us in neighborhoods, markets, traditions, tourism and the list can go on and on.
-Here’s a short video about ethnic foods, bon appetit.
+Here’s a short video about ethnicity and foods, bon appetit.

 Yes, The Explanation will offer you a plausible alternative to the origin of this wonderful and enchanting diversity that confers on our world such a dynamic and colorful human society coupled with sometimes stormy social relationships.

 This blog post is an excerpt from chapter 3.10 of the book Audit of Humankind.